tomkyle/Databases/README.md

-#DatabaseServiceLocator
+#Databases Service Locator

-DatabaseServiceLocator is a ServiceLocator for generic database connections to common database APIs.
+DatabaseServiceLocator is a service locator for generic connections to common database APIs.
 As an extension of [Pimple](https://github.com/fabpot/Pimple), it combines the Singleton-behaving factories provided by Pimple with a simplified creation of connections to [PDO](http://de.php.net/manual/en/book.pdo.php), [mysqli](http://www.php.net/manual/en/book.mysqli.php) and [Aura.SQL v1.3](https://github.com/auraphp/Aura.Sql/tree/master).

 ##In a Nutshell